DaemonEngine/Urcheon/README.md

 ### Example:

-Having this `.pakinfo/pak.ini` file in your repository:
+Having this `.pakinfo/pak.conf` file in your repository:

 ```
 [config]
-name = map-name
+name = "map-name"
-version = @ref
+version = "@ref"
-game = unvanquished
+game = "unvanquished"
 ```

 Running these commands: